9 Athletes Who Are Dating Models Right Now

-Heatherton is a Victoria’s Secret Angel.
-Page 6 reports that Heatherton and Cameron were set up by a friend after the most recent Victoria’s Secret fashion show.
+News broke last week that Mets pitcher Matt Harvey is dating Sports Illustrated swimsuit models Anne V.

+Anne V has been modelling with SI for nine years, and Harvey who is 24 was drafted by the Mets in 2010.

-But Cameron isn’t the only lucky athlete dating a model — in fact it’s a very common combination.
+But Harvey isn’t the only lucky athlete dating a model, in fact it’s a very common combination.

-So in case you needed another reason to try and become a pro, here are nine.
+So in case you needed another reason to try and become a pro, here are 10.

 Business Insider Emails & Alerts